-Printable Headache Log
+Printable Headache Log / Diary

 If you get frequent headaches and migraines like I do, you may find this headache log useful.
-It was through the use of a headache journal like this one that I finally learned how to mitigate my migraine pain.
+It was through the use of a headache diary like this one that I finally learned how to mitigate my migraine pain.
 I'm still trying to figure out all the triggers, so after I ran out of room on my hand-written migraine log I decide to go ahead and create this.
 Hope you find it useful.

 Headache Log Templatefor Excel, OpenOffice, and Google Sheets

 Keep a diary of your headaches using this printable headache log.
 Tracking possible symptoms and triggers can help both you and your doctor identify ways to prevent them in the future.
 Use the spreadsheet to keep a record on your computer.
 If you travel a lot, you can use the Google Sheets version so that you always have access to the log (assuming you can connect to the internet).